ITU-BDSA2025-GROUP11/Chirp/docs/report.md

 ### 1. Start up
 Upon opening the website the user is presented with the Public Timeline.
 Here the user can view Cheeps from other authors but is unable to interact with them.
-Via the buttons in banner the user is then presented with two options.
+Via the buttons in the banner the user is then presented with two options.
 * Login
 * Register